letsql/letsql/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/letsql/letsql/ci-test.yml)
 ![Codecov](https://img.shields.io/codecov/c/github/letsql/letsql)

- **⚠️ Warning: This library does not currently have a stable release.
-Both the API and implementation are subject to change, and future updates may not be backward compatible.**

 Data processing library built on top of **Ibis** and **DataFusion** to write multi-engine data workflows.

+> [!CAUTION]
+> This library does not currently have a stable release.
+Both the API and implementation are subject to change, and future updates may not be backward compatible.

 ## Getting Started